MicrosoftDocs/memdocs/memdocs/configmgr/comanage/autopilot-enrollment.md

     - It provides an enrollment status page policy, which configures Configuration Manager as a policy provider.

-    - It sets the management authority on the device:
+    - It sets the management authority on the device based on the co-management settings policy:

         - Intune: The process continues with those policies.

         - Configuration Manager: The service doesn't apply Intune policies.
 It waits for policy from Configuration Manager to determine the workload configuration.

-    - The device downloads the CCMSetup.msi bootstrap file from the Intune service, which it runs with the specified command-line parameters.
+    - If co-management settings policy is set to automatically install Configuration Manager client, then the device downloads the CCMSetup.msi bootstrap file from the Intune service, which it runs with the specified command-line parameters.
 These parameters specify the location of the CMG, which it uses to download the client installation content.
 This content is the site's production client version hosted on the CMG.

         > [!NOTE]
         > This step can take time depending on the network and device performance, while it downloads the content and installs.
 The enrollment status page will stay on the step for **Preparing your device for mobile management**.
 For more information, see the [Troubleshooting](#troubleshoot) section.